Sam-Varghese/Notes/Web-Devlopment/HTML5/html_notes.md

 <hr>

-- In order to assist search engine to figure out the language of out website, there is a lang attribute to specify language, and to specify country, we have country attribute.
+- In order to assist search engine to figure out the language of out website, there is a lang property to specify language, and to specify country, we have country property.
 Example of syntaxes of these are shown below.

 <hr>